 What About Bottled Water?

-I first of all recommend to avoid plastic bottles as much as possible for health reasons and environmental reasons so Mountain Valley Spring Water is in a glass bottle and it is real spring water with a decent TDS count.
+I avoid plastic bottles as much as possible for health reasons and environmental reasons so Mountain Valley Spring Water is in a glass bottle and it is real spring water with a decent TDS count.

-There are a few brands that I like in BPA-free plastic bottles that I drink on occasion form the stores.
+There are a few brands that I like in BPA-free plastic bottles that I drink on occasion.
 Evamor is slightly alkaline artesian water that feels really balanced to me, and it is a good pH range that naturally occurs underground.

 Essentia Water is another brand that I like.
 They do not add a blend of natural electrolytes, but they have done preliminary studies using blood tests that show that their water does hydrate faster than the average bottled water.
 Its pH is about 9.5.